Homepage

 Wildlife and Resources

-For more information on crops, vegetables and edible flora see the Food and Cuisine section in Hattusa's Social page.
+For more information on crops, vegetables and edible flora see the Food and Cuisine section in Babylonia's Social page.

-For more on medicinal herbs and healing practices see the Medicine section of Hattusa's Science page.
+For more on medicinal herbs and healing practices see the Medicine section of Babylonia's Science page.

 For a full breakdown of ingredients and foodstuffs and how they are used for cooking and / or medicine, see our Flora and Fauna database.